 - Individuals who are currently living or working in the United States, or who have had extensive recent experience in the United States.

 Application Procedure and Competition Schedule

-April 5, 2013 – Deadline for preliminary applications - if you meet the above criteria and are interested in the objectives of the Fulbright program, please mail a copy of your curriculum vitae and a one-page statement of interest in the program as it relates to your proposed course of study to the Public Affairs Section, U.S. Embassy, 27 Napier Road, Singapore 258508 or email to Singaporefulbright@state.gov by this date.
+May 13, 2016 – Deadline for preliminary applications.
+If you meet the above criteria and are interested in the objectives of the Fulbright program, please email a copy of your curriculum vitae and a one-page statement of interest in the program as it relates to your proposed course of study to Singaporefulbright@state.gov by this date.
 After preliminary review, applicants who meet basic requirements and whose proposals are relevant to programs as outlined above will be sent program application forms and test vouchers.